dcheongsee/Mini-C-Compiler/description/part3/README.md

 ```
 `S1` has size 12, `S2` has size 3, `S3` has size 20 and `S2` has size 5.

-Finally, you must also ensure that all variable declarations are aligned correctly.
+Finally, we ensure that all variable declarations are aligned correctly.

 ## 4. struct/array accesses and assignments

-Next you should add support for struct and array accesses.
+Next we add support for struct and array accesses.
 This can be implemented using the `lw` and `sw` instructions for struct and a combination of `add` instruction with the `lw` and `sw` instructions for array accesses.
 The idea is to get the address of an array into a register, then add to it the index, keeping in mind that addresses are expressed in byte.
 So, an access to `a[x]` where `a` is an int array means an offset of `x*4` from the base address where the array is stored).

-As part of this step, we also suggest that you implement assignments.
+As part of this step, we also implement assignments.

 ## 5. Branching (if-then-else, loop, logical operators)

-We suggest that you then implement the loop and if-then-else control structures as seen during the course using the branch instructions.
+We then implement the loop and if-then-else control structures using the branch instructions.

 ## 6. Function calls

-You can them move on to implementing function calls, by far the most challenging part.
+We then move on to implementing function calls, by far the most challenging part.

-To keep things simple, we highly recommend that you pass all arguments and return values using the stack, rather by register.
+To keep things simple, we pass all arguments and return values using the stack, rather by register.
-This will simplify greatly your code generation logic.
+This will simplify greatly our code generation logic.

-As seen during the lectures, you have to emit instructions on the caller side before the call occurs (precall) and after the call (postreturn).
+We emit instructions on the caller side before the call occurs (precall) and after the call (postreturn).
-On the callee side you have to emit instructions in the epilogue and prologue.
+On the callee side we emit instructions in the epilogue and prologue.

-To facilitate the implementation of function call, we provide you with two "pseudo" instructions: `pushRegisters` and `popRegisters`.
+To facilitate the implementation of function call, two "pseudo" instructions: `pushRegisters` and `popRegisters` have been provided.
 These two instructions are responsible for pushing all the registers used by the function onto the stack and restore them.
 These two instructions are "expended" during register allocation since this is only at that stage of the compilation that we know exactly how many registers the function uses.
-We suggest that you follow the convention presented in the lecture when it comes to function calls.
+We follow the convention when it comes to function calls.

 Beware that structs are passed by value, both when used as argument to the function, and when returned from a function.

 ### Updating the stack pointer

-When manipulating the stack pointer, you should use the `addiu` instruction to avoid encountering an exception with an integer overflow.
+When manipulating the stack pointer, we use the `addiu` instruction to avoid encountering an exception with an integer overflow.
 This can happen if the `$sp` is initialized at 0 by the simulator.

 ## 7. Standard library functions

-Finally, you should add support for all the standard library functions found in the file `minic-stdlib.h` provided in the `tests/` folder.
+Finally, we add support for all the standard library functions found in the file `minic-stdlib.h` provided in the `tests/` folder.
 These should all be implemented using [system calls](https://dpetersanderson.github.io/Help/SyscallHelp.html).

 ## New Files

 A new package has been added under `gen/`.
-This package should be used to store your code generator.
+This package is used to store our code generator.

  * The `gen.CodeGenerator` is the only class which `Main.java` directly interfaces with.
- * The `gen.*Gen` classes are the main classes that you will use to produce code (you can add more if you wish of course).
+ * The `gen.*Gen` classes are the main classes that we will use to produce code.
- * The class `gen.asm.Test` shows you an example on how to emit instructions.
+ * The class `gen.asm.Test` shows an example on how to emit instructions.

 Another new package has been added under `gen/asm`.
 This package defines the components of assembly programs: